alex-petrenko/sample-factory/docs/03-customization/custom-environments.md

 Training agents in your own environment with sample-factory is straightforward, but if you get stuck feel free to raise an issue on our [GitHub Page](https://github.com/alex-petrenko/sample-factory/issues).

-We recommend look at our example environment integrations such as [Atari](../09-environment-integrations/atari.md) or [ViZDoom](../09-environment-integrations/vizdoom.md) before using your own environment.
+We recommend looking at our example environment integrations such as [Atari](../09-environment-integrations/atari.md) or [ViZDoom](../09-environment-integrations/vizdoom.md) before using your own environment.

 ## Custom environment template